The Link Between Social Media And Depression

 In 2018, a group of researchers conducted an experiment to test the impact of social media and FOMO on mental health.
 The study consisted of a group of 143 undergraduate students at the University of Pennsylvania.
 The students’ feelings of loneliness, depression, anxiety, and FOMO were measured at the onset of the experiment.
 After these readings were taken, half of the students were instructed to limit use of Instagram, Facebook, and Snapchat use to ten minutes per day, and the other half was instructed to continue using these social media platforms as they normally would.
 These social media use patterns continued for three weeks.

-At the end of the three week period, the students' feelings were measured again.
-The group with limited social media use showed a noticeable decrease in loneliness and depression, and both groups showed decreases in anxiety and FOMO.
+At the end of the three-week period, the students' feelings were measured again.
+The group with limited social media use showed a noticeable decrease in loneliness anxiety, depression, and FOMO.
+The other group, however, did not experience such improvements in loneliness or depression.
 This suggests that the control group used social media more thoughtfully during the experiment.

 A 2017 survey reported that individuals with greater social media use also experienced greater perceived feelings of isolation.
 This doesn’t necessarily mean that individuals are more isolated, but rather that they feel more isolated.